Visa requirements for Portuguese citizens: Identity card or Passport

-Citizen Card or Passport is valid for 90 days of visit in (Albania), (Andorra), (Bosnia and Herzegovina), (Kosovo), (Monaco), (Moldova), (North Macedonia), (Northern Cyprus), (Serbia), (San Marino), (Turkey) and (Vatican City).
+Identity card or Passport is valid for 90 days of visit in (Albania), (Andorra), (Bosnia and Herzegovina), (Kosovo), (Monaco), (Moldova), (North Macedonia), (Northern Cyprus), (Serbia), (San Marino), (Turkey) and (Vatican City).

-(Georgia) Citizen Card or Passport is valid for 1 year of visit.
+(Georgia) Identity card or Passport is valid for 1 year of visit.

-(Montenegro) Citizen Card is valid for 30 days of visit, or with Passport for 90 days of visit.
+(Montenegro) Identity card is valid for 30 days of visit, or with Passport for 90 days of visit.

-1 – (Egypt) Citizen Card or Passport is valid for 30 days of visit, {evisa} or {visa on arrival}.
+1 - (Egypt) Identity card or Passport is valid for 30 days of visit, {evisa} or {visa on arrival}.

-2 – (Tunisia) Citizen Card is valid on an Organized Tours visit only, or with Passport – {Visa not Required} is valid for 90 days of visit.
+2 - (Tunisia) Identity card is valid on an Organized Tours visit only, or with Passport – {Visa not Required} is valid for 90 days of visit.

-(Jordan) Citizen Card is valid on an Organized Tours visit or with Passport – {visa on arrival} is valid for 30 days of visit.
+(Jordan) Identity card is valid on an Organized Tours visit or with Passport – {visa on arrival} is valid for 30 days of visit.

 Remote work visas

 Portuguese citizens can apply for a resident permit on the basis of a remote worker from the following countries:

 Working holiday agreement

 Portuguese citizens aged 18–30 (or 18–35 in some cases) can apply for a resident permit on the basis of a working holiday from the following countries: